Aptoide/pixelscamp/README.md

 # Pixels Camp 2019: Aptoide / AppCoins
 Aptoide / AppCoins challenge for Pixels Camp

-## Challenge 1 - Game: bet your AppCoins
+## Challenge 1 - Game on: risk your AppCoins that you can win!

 ### Description